 The ascent to Chimney Rock is steep and only partly maintained.
 You will need good grips and traction on your shoes to avoid slipping on loose stones and hard packed dirt.

 Once you summit, you have a higher elevation but less in view when compared to Little Sugarloaf.
-You can see Airport Mesa but you can’t see Schebly Hill.
+You can see Airport Mesa but you can’t see Schnebly Hill.

 Descend very carefully from the base of Chimney Rock spires back to the main trail.
 Turn right to continue following Upper Chimney Rock Trail.